justinpombrio/synless/doc/walkthrough.md

 "insert new node", and expects to be followed by one of these keys.
 So we're saying that `i` then `f` should insert a new function.

-**Sort** says what type of node this is.
+**Sort** says where this kind of node is allowed to appear.
 For example, it distinguishes between Expressions and Statements.

 **Children** lists the node's children.
-A function node has three children: the name of the function, its parameters, and its body.
+A function has three children: the name of the function, its parameters, and its body.
 Each of the children has a _sort_ listed after the ':'.
 This matches the `sort` field we just saw, and one node is allowed to be the child of another when these two sorts agree.